PaulHax/kwiver/doc/manuals/arrows/klv.rst

+.. _arrows_klv:

 KLV
 ===

 The KLV (Key-Length-Value) arrow provides decoding and encoding capabilities for many common `MISB standards <https://nsgreg.nga.mil/misb.jsp>`_.
-This arrow does not handle the muxing or demuxing of KLV streams in specific media formats; that is handled in the ffmpeg arrow.
+This arrow does not handle the muxing or demuxing of KLV streams in specific media formats; that is handled in the :ref:`arrows_ffmpeg` arrow.
+This arrow can be built by enabling the KWIVER_ENABLE_KLV CMake flag.

 The guiding principles for this implementation are as follows: